'I was broken as a person' - Baningime

 |Coverage: Listen on Sportsound and follow live text commentary on the BBC Sport website & app

 Beni Baningime is talking about his youth.
-Given that he's only recently turned 23 those early days are still pretty fresh in his mind, the barefoot football in the sand in Kinshasa, the distant sound of tumult in his home city in the Democratic Republic of Congo.
+Given that he's only recently turned 23 those early days are still pretty fresh in his mind - the barefoot football in the sand in Kinshasa, the distant sound of tumult in his home city in the Democratic Republic of Congo.

 He's asked what would we see if we could turn the clock back to his seven-year-old self.
 "You'd see joy," he says.
 "You'd see us in Lemba, our part of the city, and there'd be music and dancing and lots of kids playing football.